-Build Better CI CD Pipelines, we will understand concepts around CI CD and build pipelines by actually making them.
+Build Better CI CD Pipelineswe are going to understand concepts around CI CD and build pipelines by actually making it.

-In this continuous series I will add blogs with different CI CD tools and deploy various AWS services using the pipeline.
+This will be a continuous series where I will be adding blogs with different CI CD tools and deploying various services on AWS using the pipeline.

 - Basic knowledge of AWS fundamental services like s3, ec2, and cloud formation.